Using ArcGIS Velocity, you can write output observations and analysis results to feature layers or stream layers for

-A stream layer is a kind of feature layer that is optimized for the visualization of real-time data.
+A stream layer is a feature layer that is optimized for the visualization of real-time data.
 Feature layers display information that has been stored, and new information is visualized by regularly refreshing the feature layer in a web map.
 Stream layers display observations in the web map as soon as they are received by the server.
-This is effective for sensor data which changes rapidly or irregularly or for tracking workflows where assets or field crews need to be continuously monitored.
-In Velocity, feeds behave like a stream layer when added to a web map.
+This is effective for sensor data that changes rapidly or irregularly or for tracking workflows in which assets or field crews need to be continuously monitored.
+In Velocity, feeds behave similar to a stream layer when added to a web map.

 To receive real-time data immediately, a stream layer connects to an underlying stream service using HTML5 WebSockets.
 The stream layer is then a client to the WebSocket, and incoming data is broadcast to all connected clients as soon as it is received.
-Most modern web browser support WebSockets.
-To get more information and to test if a browser supports WebSockets, visit WebSocket.org.
+Most modern web browsers support WebSockets.

 When to use stream layers

-Stream layers can be used when you want to display fast moving observations on a map or when you do not wish to regularly re-query your data store to display new information.
+Stream layers can be used to display fast-moving observations on a map or when you do not want to regularly query your data store to display new information.
 Stream layers are also ephemeral, meaning the incoming data is not persisted separately from the client session.
 This can be useful when information is used largely as a visual aid such as monitoring weather patterns during a large sporting event.
+For details, see Visualize stream layers.